 Out of necessity, there’s always a budget restriction when I’m collecting.
-But I think it would make collecting very dull if all you had to do was search on the net and buy the thing you’re looking for at any price.
+But I think it would make for a very dull chase if all you had to do was search on the net and buy the thing you’re looking for at any price.
 So my budget dictates £5 maximum per album cover and shipping must be pretty cheap, which means sourcing from the UK.

 I’ve managed to collect four of these so far.**

 Click on the above link to read a neat little piece about Command Records, Enoch Light and Josef Albers.

 ** Now five!!